Rokra1995/funda-scraper/README.md

 Next to these minimum requirements, we have scraped (more) information on:
 1) sold houses
-2) not sold houses
-3) brokers information
+2) brokers information
-4) brokers reviews
+3) brokers reviews
-5) images per house
+4) images per house
+5) object recognition

+As the scraped csv files are big, we decide to upload the full versions to OneDrive (https://onedrive.live.com/?authkey=%21AgmmjLDD31MuXX0&id=37D8990536FAED09%21110&cid=37D8990536FAED09) and to Brightspace.
+On GitHub we have uploaded subsets.

 Please note the following before checking the Code.
 1. In the folder Final scraping logic/funda you will first find several .csv files with the output of the scraping.